andre-st/dotfiles/README.md

 because it runs ∅17h/7d in my ~~mid-pandemic pre-energy-war~~ post-pandemic energy-war German home office and I want to reduce electricity cost.
 The eliminated computer noise is a nice plus.
-Hard disk drives are no longer running there, only 16 GB + 1 TB semiconductor memory, which noticeably accelerate the entire system in everyday work beyond any processor improvement.
+Except for backups, no hard disk drives are running there anymore, only 16 GB + 1 TB semiconductor memory, which noticeably accelerate the entire system in everyday work beyond any processor improvement.